OSGConnect/connectbook/start/scaling-up/submit-multiple-jobs.md

 	queue state from states.txt

+For a working example of this kind of job submission, see our [Word Frequency Tutorial](12000079856).

 ### Use multiple variables for each job

 Let's imagine that each state `.data` file contains data spanning several